microsoft/PowerToys/README.md

 - PowerToys Run quality pass.
 Old standing issues were re-evaluated and fixed.
 - Additional features and improvements were added to existing PowerToys Run plugins.
-- New plugin for time and date values/information in PowerToys Run!
+- New plugin for time and date values/information in PowerToys Run.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - The [PowerToys Run documentation](https://aka.ms/PowerToysOverview_PowerToysRun) is also receiving a required update.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - We're registering svgs as a Picture kind when SVG Thumbnails are enabled so they appear when searching for pictures in File Explorer.
 - We've disabled PDF preview by default, given its incompatibilities with Outlook and that Edge is now being registered for previewing PDF files on Windows 10 too.